Opening new pathways to care

 Getting to a medical appointment can be challenging, complicated by transportation logistics, travel times, child care and illness.
 A referral to a specialist often means scheduling another appointment and then waiting for that date to arrive.

 Investments in eHealth, a variety of health care services enabled by technology and provided through video, phone calls and other digital connections, create alternate pathways to care that can reduce wait times and get people more quickly to the care they need.
-These innovations also support new collaboration among our providers across Vermont and Northern New York.
+These innovations also support new collaboration among our providers across Vermont and northern New York.

 Strains on emergency departments (EDs) are at a critical level across our Network.
 Innovative eHealth programs can help immediately connect patients who come to the ED with the specialist care and consult they may need.